lynethmendoza/csc212groupproject/README.md

 # CSC 212 Term Project: Group 5 – Recursive Graphics
-Our project consists of using recursion to create different fractals: Sierpinski Triangle, Hilbert Curve and Koch Snowflake.
+Our project uses recursion to create different fractals: Sierpinski Triangle, Hilbert Curve, and Koch Snowflake.

-# How to run:
+# How to Run Code
+Since we are using L-Systems, it is important to use the L-System Plotter in this repo.

 Hilbert Curve Code:
 -Degrees: 90